guillermo-carrasco/guillermo-carrasco.github.com/_posts/2018-03-06-machine-learning-101.md

 means is that you're feeding an algorithm with data.

 This data needs to be converted to vectors of "features", which are almost always represented as numbers.
-This data can be labeled or not, and depending of the case we are talking about two different types of "learning".
+This data can be labeled or not, and depending on the case we are talking about two different types of "learning".

 ### Supervised Learning
 When the data is labeled, meaning that we _know_ stuff about the data, we are talking about _supervised learning_.
+An example would be a list of clinical samples with a label saying if the patient had cancer or not.
 The data we feed the algorithm with is usually called a _training set_.
 Supervised learning focuses mainly in classification and prediction tasks.

-As a very silly example, suppose we have a data array which contains the number of hours studied in a subject and the average grade obtained having studied those hours.
+As a very silly example, suppose we have a data file that contains a list of students.
+For each student, we have the number of hours studied in a subject and the average grade obtained having studied those hours.
 Something like this:

 | Student | Hours studied | Grade  |